enterprise-oss/osso-docs/docs/what_is_saml.md

 While SAML is an open specification, each IDP tends to name things a little differently, and has different processes for configuring a SAML app in a customer instance.
-You can't assume that your customer will know exactly how to configure your app in their instance, so your team will need to learn how to configure a SAML app in at least a handful of IDPs, and will need to learn how to debug and support authentication issues that may arise.
+You can't assume that your customer will know exactly how to configure your app in their instance, so your team will need to learn the vagaries of each IDP, and how to configure a SAML app in at least a handful of IDPs, and will need to learn how to debug and support authentication issues that may arise.

 ## SAMLBox